 The Restitution of Land Rights Act (No. 22 of 1994), as amended, provides for the restoration of rights in land or other equitable redress to persons or communities dispossessed of their land rights after June 19, 1913 as a result of old laws or practices discriminating on the basis of race.
 The legislation empowers the Minister of Land Affairs to expropriate land in order to restore it to a successful claimant, provided that there is just and equitable compensation to the owner of the land.
 Initially, claims were required to be lodged by December 31, 1998.
-This date has been extended by the Restitution of Land Rights Amendment Act (No. 15 of 2014) which extends the cut-off period for instituting land claims to June 30, 2019; however, such Amendment Act has been sent back to Parliament for reconsideration by the Constitutional Court and further amendments to the regime are expected in the future.
+This date has been extended by the Restitution of Land

+Rights Amendment Act (No. 15 of 2014) which extends the cut-off period for instituting land claims to June 30, 2019; however, such Amendment Act has been sent back to Parliament for reconsideration by the Constitutional Court and further amendments to the regime are expected in the future.
 The claims that were lodged by the initial cut-off date are presently being processed by the Commission on Restitution of Land Rights and adjudicated upon by the Land Court.
 The process of land claims is expected to continue for many years.
 As one of the largest landowners in South Africa, we anticipate that a substantial number of claims may affect land we own.
 The process of determining the extent of claims filed in respect of our land and the potential impact of these claims on our Southern African operations continues.

 In 2018, the South African Parliament initiated a process to explore amending the Constitution of the Republic of South Africa (the "Constitution") to allow for expropriation of land in the public interest without compensation.
 Various public consultation forums have been held and ongoing dialogue continues.
 We remain in close contact with Business Leadership South Africa, the organization representing South African businesses in the discussions surrounding the proposed changes.
 On November 15, 2018, the Constitutional Review Committee (the "CRC") issued a report recommending that Section 25 of the Constitution be amended to establish expropriation of land without compensation as a legitimate option for land reform, so as to ensure equitable access to land and further empower the majority of South Africans to be productive participants in ownership, food security and agricultural reform programs.
 Furthermore, the CRC recommended in its report that the South African Parliament urgently establish a mechanism to amend the Constitution and that it must table, process and pass a bill to that effect before the end of the current legislature.
 The CRC report was adopted by both Houses of Parliament in early December 2018.
 On December 6, 2018, the National Assembly resolved to establish an ad hoc committee to initiate and produce a constitutional amendment before the end of the current Parliament.
-The ad hoc committee is expected to report back to the National Assembly by March 31, 2019.
-Until publication of a bill, it is unclear how the proposed expropriation of land without compensation might affect our operations.
+The ad hoc committee has reported back to the National Assembly on March 11, 2019 and a draft bill was introduced in December 2019.
+We are still in the process of examining the potential impact of this bill on our operations.